angelinas8744/sep11-freedom-project/entries/entry02.md

 this will give a popup for the user to tell them the coordates of where they are.
 ```
+To explain this, I started from the very beginning of creating a map.
+The first step is to put the code stated in CSS.
+And the same for the JS code.
+This prepares the page to be worked on further.
+Next, you add the div element where you want the map to be located, as well as its height.
+Next, you can set the view of yoyr map.
+Finally, you have to add your map with the following code.
+The links that are in is for the example of london.
+You can change where the user starts off, with coordnates.
+You can also choose from different map types, with different types views or layouts.
+Once the map is up, you can set up tons of commands or extras for the user to customize and edit thier map, such as shapes, paths and markers.

 ### What is my plan ?